jeriewang/crh-botnet/docs/examples.rst

 *Added in version 0.2.0*

-A simple code for using :class:`~drive.HBridgeDrive` class.
+A simple code for using :class:`~crh_botnet.drive.HBridgeDrive` class.
+Offline is set to True here because this code does not involve the use of network and it's not necessary to connect to the network.

 .. literalinclude:: examples/h_bridge_drive.py